Daffie95/colorarity_ms4_cont/README.md

 >> and without extensively going trough Django documentation, there really isnt a whole lot to take away from it. <br>
 >>

 ## 7. Testing.
 ## 8. Deployment.
 ## 9. Conclusions.

+Todays been hectic to say the least.
+Theres been tonnes of issues for me, and I have realized that I have not learnt enough from the course modules.
+I will submit this project as there isn't any more time.
+I feel really bad for not completing this project as i tried to study the course materials as much as possible, but doing this left me with less time to actually create the project.
+I already had an extended deadline but was not able to make it work but I would like to submit something rather than not submitting anything at all.
+I had an interview with a trainee program today which also stole a few hours of working time.
+I know the problematic areas here and would like to fix them eventually and recieving a passing grade on this project and the course.

+I was unable to set up the project on Heroku so there is nothing more than the repo to show, i would LOVE some pointers on this as I found it very hard to work with. if I am allowed I would like to fork this project and continue to work on it after submitting, I will ask student counceling for this.